 Use natural herbs

 Natural herbs have many health benefits, including increasing blood circulation, digestion, immunity, strength, the ability to fight off diseases like the common cold, and boost energy.

 Herbs have been used for their health benefits by people for centuries.

-Before synthetic and natural medicines, herbs were used to mend human dysfunctionality like open wounds and internal issues.
-So, switch your daily caffeine intake with herbs.
+Before synthetic and natural medicines, herbs were used to mend issues like open wounds and internal issues.
+So, switch your daily cup of coffee with herbs.

-You must have heard of herbal teas, they are an excellent substitute for caffeine and coffee.
-Many herbal teas taste like coffee if you want the flavor profile without the caffeine.
+You must have heard of herbal teas, and they are an excellent substitute for coffee, and many herbal teas taste like coffee if you want the same flavor profile.